apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

     +------------+
     1 row selected (0.064 seconds)

-Find the interval between midnight today, May 21, 2015, and hire dates of employees 578 and 761 in the `employees.json` file included with the Drill installation.
+Find the interval between midnight today, May 21, 2015, and hire dates of employees 578 and 761 in the `employees.json` file.
+The file is installed with Drill and located in the Drill classpath.

     SELECT AGE(CAST(hire_date AS TIMESTAMP)) FROM cp.`employee.json` where employee_id IN( '578','761');
     +------------------+